‘Introvert happy hour’: Silent book clubs a novel respite for shy bookworms

 As the club expanded and eateries got more crowded after the pandemic ended, she found that it became increasingly difficult to maintain the intimate and peaceful setting of the book club.

-She then discovered the club’s current spot in CIMB Plaza, which is a public sitting area set up by the building’s management.
+She then discovered the club’s current spot in CIMB Plaza, which is a public seating area set up by the building’s management.

-But this also means that Ms Kodyat cannot predict how many mall-goers might be using the space and cannot guarantee that there will be enough seats should the group expand beyond 12 members at a time.
+But this also means that Ms Kodyat cannot predict how many mallgoers might be using the space, and cannot guarantee that there will be enough seats should the group expand beyond 12 members at a time.

-While Ms Kodyat says she is looking to expand the book club’s capacity to 20 participants, she and her co-organisers also have concerns about how a bigger group may change the dynamics of the club.
+While she is looking to expand the book club’s capacity to 20 participants, she and her co-organisers also have concerns about how a bigger group may change the dynamics of the club.

-Ms Tan, 44, says one of her favourite parts of the Silent Book Club is the conversations about what they are reading, each other’s literary interests and recommending books to one another.
+Ms Tan, 44, says one of her favourite parts of the Silent Book Club is the conversations about what they are reading, each other’s literary interests and swopping book recommendations.

-She adds that it would be more difficult to have such conversations in a larger group and hopes they can find a more permanent venue that can accommodate more readers but also maintain the club’s personal touch.
+She adds that it would be more difficult to have such conversations in a larger group and hopes they can find a more permanent venue that can accommodate more readers while keeping the club’s personal touch.

 Another local silent book club, run by Wardah Books owner Ibrahim Tahir, faces the opposite issue of dwindling members despite having a permanent space.

-Mr Tahir’s silent book club, held at his Kampong Glam bookstore on the first Sunday of every month, started as online Zoom meetings in 2020 as a way for the bookstore to promote reading and bring back a social element for its community during the pandemic, but has suffered a dwindling membership since.
+Mr Tahir’s silent book club, held at his Kampong Glam bookstore on the first Sunday of every month, started as online Zoom meetings in 2020 as a way for the bookstore to promote reading and bring back a social element for its community during the pandemic, but has suffered dwindling membership since.

 As the meetings were online, the book club attracted participants across the region and had about 20 active members.